Oracle-Mag/oracle-mag/README.md

 - [x] Page about what we will be writing about in the future + next release date
 - [x] A place where viewers can leave comments, or enable them to leave comments on each article
 - [x] Include magazine social media links + email on one page (probably contact?)
-- [ ] Create image of magazine to use for landing page
 - [x] Add in all articles to articles database
     - [x] Choose an article to have stickied, and add a photo for it
 - [x] Add date sorting for articles
-- [ ] Create profiles for unmentioned writers (e.g. Berenika Netíková, Eva Slesarenko) + new writers
+- [x] Create profiles for unmentioned writers (e.g. Berenika Netíková, Eva Slesarenko) + new writers
-- [ ] Add support for multiple authors
+- [x] Add support for multiple authors

 #### Non-essential Extension Ideas
 - [x] Find and use a favicon that better matches the dark green
+- [ ] Create image of magazine to use for landing page
 - [ ] Implement dark and light mode (harder)
 - [ ] Add a countdown timer for the /future page, counting down to the next release date
 - [ ] Make the search bar a bit wider